-Presenting at a tutorial or concurrent session?
+Presenting a tutorial, paper, demo, or panel?
 Here's what to do.

 - Submit your final paper(s) by Monday, September 9.